Danvenrit/jegyzet-jegyzetek/_notes/infoemeltangol/Libraries.md

 ---
 - **Public libraries vs school libraries** (differences)
-	- school libraries are for the task of aiding teachers raise and teach students properly, and for students to have a space, where they can learn in peace, and get resources for knowledge they might need in school.
+	- school libraries are for the task of aiding teachers raise and teach students properly, and for students to have a space, where they can learn in peace, and get resources for knowledge they might need in school, or if they are looking for some entertainment, have access to it.

 	- public libraries are for all types of people and ages, and has a much vaster collection of knowledge in them.
 Public libraries are used not only by students but by researchers, people wanting to enjoy book based entertainments, and overall a public place for people.

-	- Public libraries generally are much larger, both in space and sheer volume of books, and materials
+	- Public libraries generally are much larger, both in space and by the sheer volume of books, and materials.

 ---
 - **The role of the national Széchenyi Library in the Hungarian library system.**